hinum/tinySnak/README.md

 ## 🛠️ contributing

-you can find a *readable* and somewhat explained version of the code [here](https://github.com/hinum/tinySnak/blob/main/tinySnak/scripts/main.anotated.js) feel free to submit your own solutions by submiting a pull request. your solution needs to be better than mine for it to get merged though.
+you can find a *readable* and somewhat explained version of the code [here](https://github.com/hinum/tinySnak/blob/main/tinySnak/scripts/main.anotated.js). feel free to submit your own solutions by submiting a pull request. your solution needs to be better than the pervious one for it to be merged though.